abelsm2/TftpServer/README.md

 A Particle library for TftpServer

+This is a work in progress.
+The library should be functional for TFTP GET requests but the examples do not work yet.

 ## Usage

 Connect an SD card on SPI or SPI1, add the TftpServer library to your project and follow this example: